 My Horrible Confession

 I have a terrible confession to make.
 I hesitate to bring it up, but it's weighing on my conscience.
 Oh, sure, I've done terrible things before.
 I once bought a Cabernet that Steve Heimoff had given 96 points and painted my garage with it.
 And then there was the time I took a monkey to a Napa Valley Barrel Tasting and had everyone convinced it was Harvey Steiman--which really pissed off the monkey.
 I seduced a mule.
 But nothing like this.
 I'm so sorry.
 Really.
 OK, here goes...
-I swear to God this is Harvey.
-He loves your '05 Cabernet.
-That IS a banana in my pants.

 I spent Father's Day Weekend judging at a wine competition.